IBM/watson-calorie-counter/README.md

 ![](doc/source/images/toolchain-pipeline.png)

 3. To see the app and services created and configured for this journey, use the Bluemix dashboard.
 The app is named `watson-calorie-counter` with a unique suffix.
-The following services are created and easily identified by the `cca-` prefix:
+The following services are created and easily identified by the `wcc-` prefix:
-    * cca-visual-recognition
+    * wcc-visual-recognition

 > Note: Make note of the `watson-calorie-counter` URL route - it will be required for later use in the mobile app.